 Manchester has a host of outdoor recreation resources.
 This section briefly describes these resources and is largely based on the Town's 2014 Open Space and Recreation Plan (OSRP), unless otherwise noted.
+(An updated 2021 OSRP is in process.)

 Public Lands for Outdoor Recreation